What do to in a heatwave and cool spaces in Bristol

 Cool spaces

-Bristol cool spaces are places where you can go to take a rest in the shade.
+Bristol has designated cool spaces where you can go to take a rest in the shade, spend time and cool down.

 Many churches and faith spaces have seating and cool interiors and are free to access.
 Supermarkets and shopping centres often have air conditioning and shopping centres may also have seating.
 These locations also usually have public toilets.